Tee Box In Golf Explained: A Complete Guide

 Components And Colors Of A Tee Box

-Tee markers: These are usually colored rocks or other elements that are used to mark the tee box section of the teeing area.
+• Tee markers: These colored markers are used to define the front and sides of each teeing area.
+The markers are set up inside the mowed area commonly referred to as the tee box.
 Different colors are used to represent different distances to the hole or levels of difficulty.

-Tee: A golf tee is a small peg, commonly made from plastic or wood.
-It is used to hold your golf ball off the ground, making it easier to strike cleanly when you are taking your first swing at each hole.
+• Tee: A golf tee is a small peg, usually made from plastic or wood.
+It holds your golf ball slightly above the ground so you can hit it cleanly on your first shot of each hole.

 What Do The Colors Of The Tee Box Mean?